Procedural Content Generation via Machine Learning (PCGML): Conclusion

 \section{Conclusion}

 In this survey paper, we give an overview of an emerging machine learning approach to Procedural Content Generation, including describing and contrasting the existing examples of work taking this approach and outlining a number of challenges and opportunities for future research.
 We intend the paper to play a similar role as the Search-Based Procedural Content Generation paper~\cite{togelius2011search}, which pointed out existing research as well as work that was yet to be done.
 Much research that was proposed in that paper was subsequently carried out by various authors.
-In Table \ref{tab:summary}, we present a summary the Procedural Content Generation via Machine Learning papers discussed throughout this paper.
-As can be seen from this table, and indeed from the rest of the paper, there is much work left to do.
+There is much work left to do.
 The vast majority of work has so far concerned two-dimensional levels, in particular \textit{Super Mario Bros.} levels.
 Plenty of work remains in applying these methods to other domains, including rulesets, items, characters, and 3-D levels.
 There is also very rapid progress within machine learning in general in the moment, and in particular within the deep learning field and in methods with generative capabilities such as Generative Adversarial Networks.
 There is plenty of interesting and rewarding work to do in exploring how these new capabilities can be adapted to function with the particular constraints and affordances of game content.

 \ifCLASSOPTIONcaptionsoff

 \fi